 The resolution must be advertised in the Official Gazette within fourteen days of its passing.

-5. The secretary or the lawyers of the company then complete and file forms E43 (appointment of a liquidator) E41 (acceptance by the liquidator) with the Registrar of Companies.
+- The secretary or the lawyers of the company then complete and file the forms E43 (appointment of a liquidator) and E41 (acceptance by the liquidator) with the Registrar of Companies.

-7. The liquidator must also notify the Commissioner of Income Tax enclosing copy of the publication of his appointment.
+- The liquidator must also notify the Commissioner of Income Tax, enclosing a copy of the publication of his appointment.
 It is imperative that a company that goes under voluntary liquidation must have settled all its tax liabilities.

-8. The liquidator then calls for a final meeting which is published in the Official Gazette.
-In the final meeting the liquidator presents a statement of the winding up giving details to shareholders as to how the property and assets of the company were disposed off and creditors settled.
+- The liquidator then calls for a final meeting which is published in the Official Gazette.
+In the final meeting the liquidator presents a statement of the winding up, giving details to shareholders as to how the property and assets of the company were disposed of and creditors settled with.